cloud-ark/kubeprovenance/README.md

    An example of a audit-policy file: reference the docs if you are looking to make one: <br/>
       https://kubernetes.io/docs/tasks/debug-application-cluster/audit/

-   For running kubeprovenance to track only a postgres custom resource, audit-policy could look like this:  <br/>
+   For running kubeprovenance to track only a postgres custom resource, audit-policy would look like this:  <br/>
    Add more rules to the audit-policy to track different or more than one custom resource:

       root@provenance:~# more audit-policy.yaml